Study of the photon's pole structure in the noncommutative Schwinger model: All-loop noncommutative correction to the Schwinger mass

 In this section, we generalize three-loop computation to all orders to obtain the exact mass spectrum.
-At $n-$loop level, there are several non-planar diagrams contributing to the vacuum polarization tensor that one of them may be found in Fig. 3 for which $n$ is an odd number.
-The general Feynman form for the non-planar diagram related to the photon's vacuum polarization at $n-$loop ($n\neq 1$) is written as
+At $n$-loop level, there are several $\theta$-dependent diagrams contributing to the vacuum polarization tensor that one of them may be found in Fig. 4 for which $n$ is an odd number.\\ The general Feynman form of Fig. 4 related to the photon's vacuum polarization at $n$-loop ($n\neq 1$) is written as

-where $\Pi_{--}^{(n,i)}$ shows the i-th non-planar contribution to the total self energy at $n-$loop level.
-Analogous to Sec.
+where $\Pi_{--}^{(n,i)}|_{nc}$ shows the noncommutative contribution of the $i$th graph to the total self-energy at $n$-loop level.
+Analogous to Sect.
 III, the numerator can be easily computed as